nextbreakpoint/infrastructure-as-code/README.md

 THIS PROJECT IS WORK IN PROGRESS

-This repository contains scripts for creating a production-ready cloud-based infrastructure which can be used to run micro services.
+This repository contains scripts for creating a production-ready cloud-based infrastructure for micro services.

 The scripts are based on Terraform and Packer and they target AWS.